 Learning Chinese?
 You’re in the right place.

-Slow Chinese 每周漫闻 is a weekly newsletter that helps you maintain and improve your Chinese language skills, while staying up to date with latest language trends.
+Slow Chinese 每周漫闻 is a resource that helps you maintain and improve your Chinese language skills, while staying up to date with latest language trends in China.

 Who reads Slow Chinese?